-On April 24, 2024, the Federal Register published the Department of Justice’s final rule updating its regulations for Title II of the Americans with Disabilities Act (ADA).
-The final rule establishes requirements for ensuring that web content and mobile applications are accessible to people with disabilities.
+On April 24, 2024, the Federal Register published the DOJ’s final rule updating its regulations for Title II.
+The final rule establishes requirements for ensuring that web content and mobile applications are accessible to people with disabilities who access the services and programs of State universities.

 Required Accessible Digital Content Remediation